-Use of Boyle’s law can be seen in our daily life.
-Our lungs which are the part of respiratory system is a great example of Boyle’s law.
+The use of Boyle’s law can be seen in our daily life.
+Our lungs which are the part of respiratory system are a great example of Boyle’s law.
 Some of the important applications are listed here:

 Human Respiration: When lungs expand with air, their volume increases and their pressure decreases.
 Since the pressure inside the body is lower than outside, air flows into the empty lungs inside.
 Therefore, the inhalation process proceeds.
 During the exhalation, the lung contracts, which results in a change in pressure as air flows out.

 Applied In Pumps: The working principle of pumps is based on Boyle’s law. when we pull the pump, it increases the air volume inside the cylinder.
 This causes lower pressure inside it and results in external air coming inside the barrel.

 Inflating Tyres: When air is forced into flat tires using an air compressor, the air molecules become compacted.
 The greater the number of air molecules present in the tire, the greater the pressure exerted on the tire’s exterior.
 Consequently, inflating punctured tires is another real-world application of Boyle’s law.

 Applied In Syringes: The working principle of the syringe is based on Boyle’s law.
 When we pull the plunger of the syringe it increases the volume inside the barrel which causes lower pressure inside it and it results in the external fluid coming inside the barrel.

 Spray Paint: Boyle’s law is what makes spray paints work.
 The droplets of paint put a lot of pressure on the body of the can in which they are stored.
 When the top of the can is pushed, the paint comes out with a lot of force because the space inside has shrunk.
 Boyle’s law can be seen in motion because pressure and volume are related in a way that goes against each other.